PawFran/lang-learning/README.md

 # Lang-Learning

 A collection of modules for language learning.
-See individual module READMEs for detailed information.

 ## Modules